YoukaiFromAccounting/skandiver/README.md

 LFMS01000011.1	Pseudomonas_aeruginosa	1672427-1682426	6	1992.8886999999997	332.1481166666666  Stutzerimonas_stutzeri, Pseudomonas_putida, Pseudomonas_mosselii, Pseudomonas_saponiphila, Achromobacter_xylosoxidans

 ```
-* GenomeID/AccessionNumber: the unique sequence identifier for the complete query species.
+* GenomeID/AccessionNumber: the unique sequence identifier for the complete query genome.
 * QuerySpecies: the NCBI common name of the query assembly.
 * GenomePosition: the estimated fragment of the whole genome assembly containing the mobile genetic element.
 * NumberofHits: the number of unique species that the query fragment mapped to with >95% ANI and >90% align fraction (extremely high degree of similarity).